sachin87/week-of-month/README.md

 gem 'week_of_month'
 ```

-Run bundle install and don't forget to restart your server after you install a new gem.
+Run bundle install and don't forget to restart your server after it.

 You can also install this gem from the command line as: